yalesites-org/yalesites-automated-tests/README.md

 # YaleSites Automated Tests

-## Admin test setup

-To test as an admin, you'll need to either specify a local directory with yalesites or a remote pantheon location to test against.

 ### Local path

 Set an environment variable named YALESITES_PROJECT_PATH to the absolute location of the yalesites repo you have running locally.